What is Tacit Knowledge?

 5. Guided Experience

 Leonard, Barton and Barton (2013) write about a deep mentoring approach they call OPPTY.
 It stands for observation, practice, partnering and joint problem solving, and taking responsibility.
 It is a strategy for acquiring tacit knowledge through guided experiences.
-The components of their method are listed below.
+See the components of their method below.

 - During observation, the mentee shadows an expert and analyzes what he or she does.